 The present work revealed marked differences in the plant biomass response to changes in flooding frequency between two genotypes of the dominant European salt-marsh grass Elymus athericus.
+Given the strong control of plant biomass production

+200 on salt-marsh accretion (Kirwan and Megonigal, 2013), our results highlight the importance to consider interactions of environmental change and intraspecific trait variability in plants to evaluate ecosystem resilience.
 Furthermore, we observed large differences in rhizome production between genotypes, which is interpreted as a change in growth strategy.
 The alteration of its growth strategy and the higher aboveground biomass productivity of the low-marsh genotype implies a larger potential of the low-marsh genotype to invade and establish at lower elevations of the tidal frame.
-Considering the generally low plant species diversity of salt marshes (e.g. Silliman, 2014; Wanner et al., 2014) and the strong feedbacks between plant growth and accelerated SLR (Kirwan and Megonigal, 2013), it is possible that intraspecific variation and adaptive capacity in salt-marsh plants acts as an important but overlooked mediator of ecosystem resilience.

-7 Data availability
+205 6 Data availability

-240 All data presented in this paper is available from the corresponding author upon request.
+All data presented in this paper is available from the corresponding author upon request.